 Traumatic Loss or Traumatic Life Event and Animal Hoarding

-The second identified root cause of animal hoarding in many cases is some sort of traumatic loss or traumatic life event.
+The second identified the root cause of animal hoarding in many cases is some sort of traumatic loss or traumatic life event.
 A considerable majority of animal hoarders are women.
 Of that cohort of animal hoarders, a large number are widows or divorced.
 In many cases, the onset of behavior that resulted in animal hoarding can be traced to the point in time when a hoarder divorced or was widowed.

 Animal Rescue Becomes Animal Hoarding